cfagan88/MyArtHouse/README.md

 - Check how to create personal (temp) galleries - use state, create multiple arrays/objects within this?
 Why one over the other?
 How would these relate to a database/data table

+- Pagination w/ search - one page too many?

 - Check error handling
 - Add loading animation
 - Sort functionality
-- Pagination? - GREY OUT "NEXT" BUTTON WHEN NO MORE PAGES AVAILABLE
 - Add/Remove from temp gallery of saved artwork

 - Remove all console logs